 - State Policy for Medicaid-Covered Parenting Programs: Full Weight (~2.86 Points)

 Note: This binary metric measures if a state has or does not have a Medicaid-covered parenting programs.

 Note: This metric is based on WalletHub’s “Best & Worst States to Raise a Family” ranking.

-Sources: Data used to create this ranking were collected from the U.S. Census Bureau, Bureau of Labor Statistics, Healthcare Cost and Utilization Project, U.S. News & World Report, Centers for Disease Control and Prevention, Child Care Aware of America, National Partnership for Women & Families, Data Resource Center for Child & Adolescent Health, Kaiser Family Foundation, Office of Legislative Research, United Health Foundation, Indeed, BabyCenter.com and WalletHub research.
+Sources: Data used to create this ranking were collected from the U.S. Census Bureau, Bureau of Labor Statistics, Healthcare Cost and Utilization Project, U.S. News & World Report, Centers for Disease Control and Prevention, Association of Public Health Laboratories, Data Resource Center for Child & Adolescent Health, The National Academy for State Health Policy - Healthy Child Development State Resource Center, National Center for Children in Poverty, Child Care Aware of America, Kaiser Family Foundation, Indeed, United Health Foundation, National Partnership for Women & Families, ZeroToThree.org, BabyCenter.com and WalletHub research.